ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 - promoting debate among citizens, who could press municipalities for an increase of the presence of cultural institutions such as libraries in the areas where these are not available.

 - helping schools to become aware of the presence of nearby cultural institutions so to increase collaborative projects and visits.

+- raising awareness over school's general building certificates status.

 ### 2.4 Rationale of SEBuCCI